mobahug/TinderClone_42/README.md

 ### Matcha is a dating webapplication using modern languages and tools.

+Matcha is a dating website just like Tinder and we added a tons of feature what we believed a must have for a dating website.
+Such as, real time notification and chat with socket.io, advance filter search, map with location update, etc.
+Created in duo in 4.5month.
+Made own ORM, validation and random usergenerator to populate the application, handle easier queryies, and get the right information.

+## Tools & languages

+PostgreSQL, React, Express, MUI, Nodejs,
+Docker, pgadmin, DataGrip, Asana, Lucidchart,
+CSS, HTML

 # Features:

 ## Loging in and View Single Match